Not every move is a coast-to-coast journey. Sometimes you only need to move across town, or to the next town over.

 2. Get family, friends, or co-workers to help

-Reach out to your “network” if you can’t afford a professional moving service.
+Reach out to your “network” if you can’t afford a professional short-distance moving company.

 Getting help is generally easier on short-distance moves because it’s more convenient for those willing to lend a helping hand.

 Does that mean you shouldn’t provide compensation?
 Depending on who you’re working with, offering a little money or buying a coffee will go a long way in showing gratitude and getting people to want to come help.

 The value of downsizing is worth repeating because it doesn’t just make moving day easier.
 It also makes it cheaper.
 The less stuff you have to move, the cheaper your move will be, regardless of whether you DIY or use full-service movers.

 With fewer items, you can rent a smaller truck or moving container, which will cost less.
 And moving labor will go much faster, further lowering your expenses.
 Better yet, if you’re able to sell any of your unwanted items, you can use the proceeds to help cover your moving costs.

 Depending on the distance, moving locally means you might not have to throw away perishable food items.
 While these items shouldn’t be packed in a moving truck, you could use your own vehicle to transport them to your new place.
 Just be sure to keep them cool throughout their journey and put them in the fridge or freezer right away.